Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance: Experiment Results

 \section{Experiment Results}

-We evaluate the proposed IADA framework by training NN classifiers in three different problems, including a 2D artificial binary classification problem shown in \cref{fig:2d_expand}, the MNIST digits classification problem \cite{726791}, and the intention prediction problem using the human motion dataset in \cite{9281312}.
-We use a single-layer fully-connected neural network (FCNN) with the hidden neuron size being 32 and the ReLU activation function.
-The formal verification is implemented using the MIPVerify in NeuralVerification.jl toolbox~\cite{Liu2019iclr}.
-We compared three training methods on each problem, including the regular supervised training (REG), the robust training via the convex outer adversarial polytope (COAP) \cite{convdual}, and our IADA training.
+We evaluate the proposed IADA framework by training NN classifiers in two different human intention prediction problems.
+We compared three training methods for each problem, including the regular supervised training (REG), the robust training via the convex outer adversarial polytope (COAP) \cite{convdual}, and our IADA training.
 The regular and IADA training use the Cross-Entropy loss with the Adam optimizer \cite{kingma2017adam} implemented in PyTorch \cite{NEURIPS2019_9015}.
-The learning rate is set to $0.01$ for all learning methods.
-The $\epsilon$ values are set to $0.1$, $0.1$, and $0.05$ for the 2D, MNIST, and intention problem respectively.
-For IADA, the verify rate is set to be $r_v = 500$, the verification number $C$ is set to be 5000, 2000, and 5000 for the 2D, MNIST, and intention problem respectively.
-All experiments were run in Windows 10 with AMD Ryzen 3700X 8-Core processor, 16GB RAM and an RTX 2070 Super GPU.
+All experiments were run in Windows 10 with AMD Ryzen 3700X 8-Core processor, 16GB RAM, and an RTX 2070 Super GPU.